 So all told, based on our scientific calculations, evaporation and seepage accounts for approximately 4.5% of the amount of water CAP diverts from the Colorado River.

-Considering CAP diverts around 1.5 million acre feet each year, evaporation and seepage on this system is quite minimal thanks to the efficient, engineering marvel that is the 336-mile CAP system.
+Considering CAP diverts around 1.5 million acre-feet each year in a normal, non-shortage supply year, evaporation and seepage on this system is quite minimal thanks to the efficient, engineering marvel that is the 336-mile CAP system.